CUCatLab/TPD/README.md

-# Thermal Desorption Spectroscopy (TDS)
+# Temperature Programmed Desorption (TPD)

-These files are used to Analyze Thermal Desorption Spectroscopy (TDS) data.
+These files are used to analyze Thermal Desorption Spectroscopy (TDS) data.